Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 Being either three-phase or two-phase designed, a compiler is composed of:
 - a _Front-End_ which mainly parses the source code of a program;
-- a _Back-End_ which mainly generates the target binary code to be ran;
+- a _Back-End_ which mainly generates the binary code to be ran on the target processor;
-- and automated optimizations to generate the best fainl code.
+- and automated optimizations to generate the best final code.

-The work done here is mainly smart translation of a source program easily understandable by humans to a binary optimized representation easily executable by a target processor in a target environment.
+The work done here is a smart translation of a source program easily understandable by humans to a binary optimized representation easily executable by a target processor in a target environment.

-This is one of the reasons why the __Typee__ translator may be designed as a compiler is, since it translates a Typee source program into some other programming language source code, for instance _Python_, _C++_ or _Java_.
+This is one of the reasons why the __Typee__ translator may be designed as a compiler, since it translates a Typee source program into some other programming language source code, for instance _Python_, _C++_ or _Java_.

 The main point here is that some of a compiler modules are not needed for the __Typee__ translator.
-For instance, the implementation of optimizations is not necessary if we consider that this step will be deferred to the final C++ or Java compiler or to the final Python interpretor.
+For instance, the implementation of optimizations is not necessary if we consider that this step will be deferred to the final _C++_ or _Java_ compiler or to the final _Python_ interpretor.

 Furthermore, many of the tasks devoted to the _Back-End_ may be either simplified or even ignored by Typee translator since it does not generate